 Three new colorways of the Yeezy 350 V2 model have surfaced.
 A "Semi-Frozen Yellow" colorway featuring a bright yellow prime knit upper and unique "gum soles" released on November 18, 2017 in limited quantity.
 Additionally, a colorway with a strikingly familiar pattern to the first release of the Yeezy 350 V2, dubbed the "Beluga 2.0," released at various retailers in large quantity seven days after the "Semi-Frozen Yellow" on November 25, 2017.
 It subsequently restocked on the 30th of November.
 The third colorway, "Blue Tint," will be releasing on the 16th of December.
 All colorways have opted to possess consistent prime knit patterns without a prominent stripe on the sides, however, the iconic "SPLY-350" will still be retained on all three pairs with prices being set at $220.

-The Adidas Powerphase "Calabasas" was released on March 28, 2017.
+The Adidas Powerphase "Calabasas-350v2" were released on March 28, 2017.
 "The retro sneakers are an update of an Adidas trainer from the '80s.
 They feature a premium white leather upper with perforated striped, green Adidas branding and a red Trefoil logo."
-A tonal grey colorway has been set to release globally on the 9th of December for a retail price of $120.
+A tonal grey colorway released globally on the 9th of December for a retail price of $120.

 Yeezy Boost 700